kerlexov/bubac/mcp-logging-server/DEPLOYMENT.md

 - Coolify instance running (v4.0 or later)
 - Domain names configured for API and MCP endpoints
 - SSL certificates (handled automatically by Coolify)
+- Go 1.23 or higher (for local development and Docker builds)

 ## Quick Start